-WordPress is a popular Content Management System (CMS) with a large portion of the web running on it (35% of all websites and 60% of the CMS market! and it’s still growing) this popularity is deserved with WordPress giving users incredible control over their websites.
+WordPress is a popular Content Management System (CMS) with much of the web running on it (35% of all websites and 60% of the CMS market! and it’s still growing) this popularity is deserved with WordPress giving users incredible control over their websites.

 The popularity, however, comes with some issues, WordPress is a target for malicious users attempting to target thousands of websites at the same time by finding a single hole in the platform’s defences.
 One of WordPress’s big selling points is the vast array of plugins and themes available, paid and free, that help users quickly extend the functionality of their website, this, however, opens up more avenues into unsuspecting WordPress based sites.
 The threat is real and is a numbers game, it’s much more efficient to target a platform which thousands of sites use rather than one site at a time.